 Ansys principally generates revenue by selling seat licenses for its software suite, based on number of users in a customer’s organization.
 In addition, the company generates a smaller portion of revenue from training, consulting, and support services to ensure that customers succeed with the Ansys software suite.

 The demand for rich, interactive 2D, 3D, VR and AR experiences is growing, and while the ubiquitous metaverse might still be more of a buzzword than a real thing, what is real is the demand for the tools to create these experiences, whether they are games, 3D tours or interactive movies.Competitors in engineering and design software include Aspen Technology (NASDAQ:AZPN), Cadence Design Systems (NASDAQ:CDNS), and Bentley (NASDAQ:BSY).

-As you can see below, ANSYS's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $363.2 million in Q1 FY2021, to $509.4 million.
+As you can see below, ANSYS's revenue growth has been over the last two years, growing from $446.7 million in Q2 FY2021 to $496.6 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 ANSYS's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 86.2% in Q2.

 That means that for every $1 in revenue the company had $0.86 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Despite its recent drop, ANSYS still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.